 Using a general discount, e.g. on an invoice (the same method applies for quotations):

-- Navigate back to the Teamleader homepage and choose “Invoices” or open an existing invoice.
+- Navigate back to the Teamleader homepage and choose “Invoices”

 - Now you will find your newly created discount on the popup screen.